YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Why is ${stud_part_assocend.cls} contained in ${stud_whole_assocend.cls}?

+Level 4: Parametrized response:

+> The relationship between ${stud_part_assocend.cls} and ${stud_whole_assocend.cls} should be modeled with a simple association.

-Level 4: Resource response with Reference:
+Level 5: Resource response with Reference:

 > Please review the _Composition vs. Aggregation vs. Association_ section of the [UML Class Diagram lecture slides](https://mycourses2.mcgill.ca/) to